• Christmas Recipes

 Homemade Taco Seasoning

-While you can use a pre-made taco seasoning for spicy shrimp tacos, making your own is more fun and adjustable for your taste preferences.
+While you can use a pre-made taco seasoning for spicy shrimp tacos, making homemade taco seasoning is more fun and adjustable for your taste preferences.
 I use cumin, coriander, ancho chili powder, sea salt, black pepper, dried Mexican oregano, granulated garlic and just a little dried chipotle powder.

 To Grill or Not to Grill

 If you have a gas grill, shrimp cook in just 3-4 minutes.
-Use a grill basket that has holes, like this one.
-They are inexpensive and last for years - a terrific tool for grilling small items like shrimp and vegetables.
+Use a non-stick grill basket that has holes.
+They are inexpensive and last for years and are a terrific tool for grilling small items like shrimp and vegetables.

 No grill?
 No problem.
 Place the shrimp on a foil lined rimmed baking sheet and broil in your oven until the shrimp turn pink, turning them over after about 2 minutes.
 You can also cook them in a large cast iron skillet.